adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll get you the wings," said Zeb, who thoughtfully listened to all this.
 "That is, if the kitten will show me where they are."

-"But how can you get down?" enquired the girl, wonder- ingly.
+"But how can you get down?" enquired the girl, wonderingly.

-Zeb unfastened Jim’s harness, strap by strap, and buck- led one piece to another.
+Zeb unfastened Jim’s harness, strap by strap, and buckled one piece to another.
 He made a long leather strip that reached to the ground.

 "I’ll climb down," he said.

 "You must be very quiet," warned the kitten; "for if you make the least noise the Gargoyles will wake up."

 Zeb fastened one end of the strap to a wheel of the buggy, and let the line dangle over the side of the house.
 The boy went carefully downward, until he stood upon the ground below.
 Eureka clung with her claws to the wooden side of the house and let herself down easily.
-Then to- gether they crept away.
+Then together they crept away.

 Soon the boy again appeared, his arms were full of the wooden wings.
 When he came to the strap he tied the wings all in a bunch to the end of the line, and the Wizard drew them up.
 Then the line went down again for Zeb.
-Eureka quickly followed him, and soon they were all standing to- gether upon the platform, with eight wooden wings beside them.
+Eureka quickly followed him, and soon they were all standing together upon the platform, with eight wooden wings beside them.

 The boy was full of energy and excitement.
 He put the harness together again and hitched Jim to the buggy.
 Then, with the Wizard’s help, he tried to fasten some of the wings to the old horse.
 The other four wings were then fastened to the buggy, two on each side.
 The sleeping Gargoyles were beginning to wake up and move around.
 So the prisoners resolved to leave their prison at once.